 For example, this may include data about your Southern Cross Credit Union:

-- transaction, savings or cheque accounts;
+- transaction, savings, or cheque accounts;

 - term deposit accounts;

 - home loans or personal loans; and

-- personal or business credit card accounts.
+- personal, overdraft and business accounts.

 When is it available to Southern Cross Credit Union members?